eduvpn/documentation/API.md

 In particular, the use of PKCE is enforced, and the `response_type` MUST be `code` for the authorization request.

-In version 2, the `instances.json` is also signed, so the signature MUST be validated by the consuming client.
+In version 2, we have a new discovery file format, and the file is also signed.
+The signature MUST be validated by the consuming client.